serverless/event-gateway/README.md

 ## Plugin System

 The Event Gateway is built with extensibility in mind.
-Built-in plugin system allows to react on system events and manipulate how an event is processed through the Event Gateway.
+Built-in plugin system allows reacting on system events and manipulate how an event is processed through the Event Gateway.

 ## Client Libraries